tacbox3/CurrierClandinin/README.md

 - matplotlib

 # Raw Data Availability
 Raw Data, including STRFs for all recorded neurons, can be downloaded on Dryad at the following DOIs.
-The ImagingData files available for download have been preprocessed (see **Scripts**, above)
+The ImagingData files available for download have been minimally preprocessed (see **Scripts**, above)
 - [10.5061/dryad.pg4f4qs1j]() *(this is the main deposition)*
 - [10.5061/dryad.bnzs7h4ns]()
 - [10.5061/dryad.kh18932k1]()